Pay Traffic Ticket Online

 What must I do if the court finds me guilty?

-If you are found guilty of a civil traffic infraction the court may assess the fine and costs, order you to attend a defensive driving course or impose other penalties.
+If you are found guilty of a civil traffic infraction the court may assess the fine and costs, order you to attend a basic driver improvement course or impose other penalties.
 If you should fail to pay the fine and costs in the time allotted you by the court, a suspension will be issued against your driver's license and additional penalties will be imposed.
 If you are found guilty of a criminal charge, the court may assess the fine and costs, order you to attend driver improvement, place you on probation or impose other penalties.
 If you should fail to pay the fine and costs in the time allotted you by the court, or fail to complete any other sanction placed upon you by the court, a suspension may be issued against your driver's license, a warrant may be issued for your arrest, or varying additional penalties may be imposed by the Judge

 Can the Clerk's office advise me of points assessed against my license?